-Overall this is a fairly nice entry-level cheap gaming keyboard under $20.
+Overall this is a fairly nice entry-level keyboard under $20.
 And although you might not get things like Full RGB we can't fault the Mpet G20 which offers surprisingly alright build quality and good value at such a low price point.
 And if you are particularly fond of membrane keyboards you don't often find many tenkeyless membrane keyboard models available - so there is that too.

 If I were to consider another good alternative at around the $20 price point, I'd take a look at the Rii RK 100.

 Verdict - Which budget gaming keyboard is the best?